 - Do: Know the STI and cervical cancer link

 It is important to protect yourself from sexually transmitted infections.
-Taking the necessary precautions, having regular check ups (ideally your partner too) and discussing safe sex with your partner can help prevent infection.
-Here are some tips for avoiding STIs:
+Taking the necessary precautions, having regular check ups (ideally your partner too) and talking to your partner about safe sex can help prevent infection.
+Here are some tips for avoiding STIs.

 Do: Use condoms every time you have sex

-Why: Condoms help protect against most STIs including chlamydia, gonorrhoea and HIV.
-If you are having sex without a condom, the chances of catching an STI are quite high.
-These infections don't always have symptoms, which means that you might not even know if you've caught something.
+Why: If you are having sex without a condom, the chances of catching an STI are quite high.
+Condoms help protect against most STIs including chlamydia, gonorrhoea and HIV.
+These infections don't always have symptoms, which means that you might not even know if you have an infection.
 You then run the risk of not getting treatment (and complications) and passing on the infection to others.
-Using condoms lowers your chances of getting genital herpes and warts but they do not give you 100% protection.
+Using condoms also lowers your chances of getting genital herpes and warts but they do not give you 100% protection.
 These viruses can be present on areas not covered by a condom so can still be passed on by genital contact.
 Even when used correctly, there is a risk that condoms can still tear or break, so be vigilant.